-The power supply's protection features may be disabled.
+Except for overvoltage protection, the power supply's protection features may be disabled.
 This is not recommended as a normal operating condition but is helpful under some circumstances such as troubleshooting.
 The turn-on default is "NO-PROTECT OFF" (protection enabled) so this procedure must be performed, as needed, every time the line voltage is turned on.
-The overvoltage protection function is not disabled by this procedure.
 To disable the protection:

 - a.
-Simultaneously depress the "0" and "1" keys.
+Simultaneously depress the "0" and "9" keys.
 EEINIT <model> will be displayed. - b.
 Using the Up/Down annunciator keys select NO-PROTECT <OFF>. - c.
 Using the Up/Down arrows select NO-PROTECT <ON>. - d.
 Press "Enter"